-- Provision of Education programs to children and young people aged 3 17 years of age utilising incursion programs and online learning platforms. - Delivery of Counselling services both face to face and via telephone counselling - Provision of Training via face to face and online learning platforms. - Providing Risk Management Assessments and delivering associated training and education programs to mitigate the risk in partnership with EY. - Provision of Advocacy Support through our Case Management team to support clients and families wanting support in a range of life domains. - Increasing community awareness via our major campaigns and utilising all forms of media including our social media platforms. - Lobbying all levels of government across Australia for legislative reform and for review of institutional practices that are not in the best interest of the child. - Fundraising through grants from Commonwealth, State and Local Governments, gifts, donations, legacies, philanthropic grants, annual appeals and regular giving programs. - Establishing new and innovative treatment programs to prevent the occurrence of child sexual assault. - Developing partnerships with expert organisation to create analytical software that will reduce the administrative efforts involved in identifying children at risk and thus reducing the number of children subject to child sexual assault.
+- Provision of Education programs to children and young people aged 3 17 years of age utilising incursion programs and online learning platforms. - Delivery of Counselling services both face to face and via telephone counselling - Provision of Training via face to face and online learning platforms. - Providing Risk Management Assessments and delivering associated training and education programs to mitigate the risk. - Provision of Advocacy Support through our Case Management team to support clients and families wanting support in a range of life domains. - Increasing community awareness via our major campaigns and utilising all forms of media including our social media platforms.